A soundtrack CD for the 2012 suicide documentary Don't Change The Subject

 about suicide that you can dance to" for the movie and did just that

-with "The Suicide Song" which they can be seen performing in the movie.
+with "The Suicide Song" which they can be seen performing during the film's climactic montage.

 They also put together another original song on the subject,